 Magoosh vs Kaplan GRE

 As far as GRE prep courses go, there may not be any two courses more different than Magoosh and Kaplan.
-Kaplan is the tried and true, old school test prep company with live classes and hardcopy books, while Magoosh is the upstart with low price points and a flexible, digital first teaching approach.
-So how do you choose when the two courses you’re considering are as vastly different as Kaplan and Magoosh?
-We take a close look at both prep packages in this guide and give you a side-by-side view so that you can make the right decision on which is best for you.
+Kaplan is the old school test prep company with hardcopy books, while Magoosh is the new age company with low price points and a flexible, digital-first teaching approach.
+So how do you choose when the two courses you’re considering are as different as Kaplan and Magoosh?
+We take a close look at both prep packages and give you a side-by-side view so that you can make the right decision on which is best for you.

 The Magoosh GRE course offerings are simple and straightforward.
 They offer two packages:

 That’s it.
 Really.
-While Kaplan and other test prep companies offer 3+ course packages with varying formats, different levels of accessible practice problems, and other features, the two Magoosh prep packages are exactly the same, with the lone difference being the access period.
-One course gives you 1 month of access to their online content, while the other gives you 6 months.
+While Kaplan and other test prep companies offer 3+ course packages with varying formats, different levels of accessible practice problems, and other features, the two Magoosh prep packages are nearly identical, with the lone difference being that one includes 16 hours of live class time.
 Other than that, you are getting the same study material and resources.

 In direct comparison with Kaplan’s course pricing, Magoosh is the CLEAR winner.
-Even their more expensive 6 Month Premium course is less than one-half the cost of the comparable Kaplan self-paced option.
+Their self-paced course is less than one-half the cost of the comparable Kaplan self-paced option.

 Course options and pricing current as of date of publication.